MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 **Assess the workload resources.** Assess the existing workload and its resource utilization.
 Analyze factors such as CPU usage, memory usage, storage capacity, and network bandwidth.
 Identify areas in which consolidation might be beneficial.
 Consolidation might involve optimizing resource allocation, eliminating redundant or underutilized resources, or reconfiguring the workload to run more efficiently.
 Consider factors such as workload dependencies, performance requirements, and scalability.

 **Identify a consolidation target.** Choose a resource to consolidate.
 It can be an existing resource or a new resource that's created within the workload.
 Identify existing resources that you might use for consolidation.
 For example, you might have underutilized servers that can accommodate some of the workload components.
-If no existing resources meet the consolidation requirements or if it's more beneficial to consolidate to a new resource, consider creating a new resource.
+If no existing resources meet the consolidation requirements or if it's more beneficial to consolidate a new resource, consider creating a new resource.

 **Evaluate the consolidation viability.** Ensure that functional and technical requirements, such as CPU, memory, and growth, support consolidation.
 Avoid compromising requirements like performance, reliability, and security.
 For example, don't create an undesired cross-regional dependency or consolidate resources across preproduction and production environments.